Your Questions, Answered: Finding the Right Support for Your Wellbeing

 3. What is Cognitive Behavioural Therapy (CBT)?

-CBT helps you notice patterns between thoughts, feelings, and actions/behaviours.
+CBT helps you notice patterns between thoughts, feelings, and behaviours, and explore whether those patterns are helping or holding you back.
 We explore whether these patterns help or hold you back, and develop strategies you can practice between sessions to create meaningful change.

 4. Do I need to have a mental health diagnosis to see a psychologist?